NCCA/MayaNGL/README.md

-# MayaNGL - A Maya-like viewport and controls using NGL
+# MayaNGL : Maya-like viewport and controls using NGL

 <!-- ![alt tag](mlvn.jpg) -->

 This is a demo that illustrates a Maya-like viewport experience using NGL.
-It uses similar shortcuts to switch between different tools and camera movements.
+It uses similar shortcuts to switch between different tools and cameras.
 It is also completely portable to other NGL demos - just copy the "MayaNGL" directory from this project's "include/", "src/" and "shaders/" into your own project and look at this demo's NGLScene.h/.cpp on how to use it.

 This demo supports/displays the following: